izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 |Unity 2021.3|OK|OK|OK|OK|unconfirmed|
 |Unity 2022.1|OK|OK|unconfirmed|unconfirmed|unconfirmed|

-As of August of 2022, we are developing and confirming in `Unity 2022.1` `Windows` `.NET Standard 2.1` environment.
+As of September of 2022, we are developing and confirming in `Unity 2022.1` `Windows` `.NET Standard 2.1` environment.

 ### Required package